BestGamersH/Multipurpose-Discord-Bot/README.md

 First of all, thanks for using this Source Code, it was and is a ton of work to create and maintain it!
 If you find any errors please create a issue from <a href="https://github.com/BestGamersH/Multipurpose-Discord-Bot/issues">Here</a>

+also this bot will run better on replit or any luinix vm

 # Installation Guide 🔥

 ## ✅ Hosting Requirements